excellalabs/modern-java/README-session-01.md

 B) Refactor redundant code using predicates and lambdas:

-The client just asked you to change their production system to make it easier to read and maintain.
-They asked you to change some code in their e-commerce store that filters fruit they sell.
+The client just asked you to change their production system.
+They asked you to change some code in their e-commerce store that filters fruit they sell, to make it easier to read and maintain since they're changing in more because of COVID-19.

 Change some existing code that filters apples by color and weight using two separate functions, so one function can do both.

 1. Open the test class `Chapter01Exercises` & ensure the tests pass, located in `src/test/java/com/excella/reactor/chapter01`
-1. Refactor the `filterByColor` and `filterByWeight` functions into one function, passing the filtering criteria as a parameter.
-Get the tests to pass.
+1. Refactor the `filterByColor` and `filterByWeight` functions that are in there into one function, passing the filtering criteria as a parameter.
+1. Get the tests to pass.
 The solution is located in `Chapter01ExercisesCOMPLETED`.